sergeyzoloto/java-sandbox/README.md

 ## Dynamic polymorphism

 Dynamic polymorphism, also known as runtime polymorphism, is achieved in Java through method overriding.
 This occurs when a subclass has a method with the same name, return type, and parameters as a method in its superclass.
 At runtime, the Java Virtual Machine (JVM) determines which method to execute based on the object's runtime type, allowing for dynamic method dispatch.

+## Exception handling

+Exception handling in Java is a powerful mechanism that allows a program to deal with runtime errors in a graceful manner.
+It is achieved through the use of `try`, `catch`, and `finally` blocks.
+The try block contains the code that might throw an exception, while the catch block is used to handle the exception.
+The finally block contains code that is always executed, regardless of whether an exception was thrown or not.
+This ensures that necessary cleanup can be performed, such as closing file streams or releasing resources.

+## File class

+The File class in Java is part of the `java.io` package and represents a file or directory path in the system.
+It provides various methods to create, delete, inspect, and modify files and directories.
+For example, you can check if a file exists, read its permissions, or list the files in a directory.
+However, it does not allow for reading or writing the content of files; for that, other classes like FileReader or FileWriter are used.

+## Write to file

+Writing to a file in Java typically involves using classes such as `FileWriter`, BufferedWriter, or PrintWriter.
+These classes provide methods to write text to a file in an efficient and convenient way.
+For example, FileWriter is used to write character-oriented data to a file, while BufferedWriter provides buffering to ensure efficient writing.
+PrintWriter offers methods to print formatted representations of objects to a text-output stream, making it useful for writing text files.

+## File reader

+The `FileReader` class in Java is used to read data from files as streams of characters.
+It extends the InputStreamReader class and is designed for reading streams of characters from files.
+This class is often used in conjunction with BufferedReader to improve efficiency and performance by buffering the input.
+BufferedReader also provides a convenient method to read a line of text at a time, simplifying the process of reading text files line by line.